Freedos1/homework-1/README.md

 #### 6. In the following URL: `http://localhost:4000/admin?`

 * What is the scheme/protocol? http
-* What is the host?
+* What is the host? loalhost
 * What is the port number?
 4000
 * What is the path? admin
 * What are the query parameters? ~